carbon-language/carbon-lang/llvm/test/Archive/README.txt

 compatibility reading other ar(1) formats.
 It also provides a basic functionality test for these tools.

-There are four archives stored in CVS with these tests:
+There are four archives accompanying these tests:

 GNU.a    - constructed on Linux with GNU ar
 MacOSX.a - constructed on Mac OS X with its native BSD4.4 ar